RParedesPalacios/Layers/Tutorial/readme.md

 }
 ~~~
 * _in_ is the name of the layer
-* The number of units is the dimensionality representation of the data
+* The number of units is the dimensionality of the data

 ### Networks - Layers - CI